What Are the Factors Governing Dividend Decisions?

 The dividend policy adopted by a company can have significant implications for its stock price and future earnings potential.
 Therefore, investors need to understand the factors that influence this decision-making process.

-This article will delve into these critical factors governing the dividend decision and how they impact both companies and shareholders alike.
+This article will discuss various critical factors governing dividend decisions and how they impact companies and shareholders.

 The factors affecting the dividend decision are